Agungws/Agungws/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat-square)](http://commitizen.github.io/cz-cli/)
 [![Gitter chat](https://img.shields.io/badge/chat-on_gitter-008080.svg?style=flat-square)](https://gitter.im/git-point)

-View repository and user information, control your notifications and even manage your issues and pull requests.
-Built with Flutter, "Apps Name" is one of the most feature-rich unofficial GitHub clients that is 100% free.
+By using the Health Passport and capturing your health information, your health conditions can be monitored and analyzed.
+Based on the health parameters, Health Passport QR codes are given corresponding colors indicating your current health condition and suggests appropriate actions.

 **Available for both iOS and Android.**